Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 In order to use the S3 Connector and external database options, the S3 Connector AMP and database drivers are required, respectively.
 Fortunately, a Docker image has been pre-packaged with the artifacts and can be used as-is for our deployment.
 To use the image, you can override the `repository.image.repository` property.

 To use the S3 Connector, RDS, and Amazon MQ, we have to disable the internal default components via the Helm `set` command.
-Also, provide the service endpoints and credentials we made a note of in the previous sections.
+You also need to provide the service endpoints and credentials we made a note of in the previous sections.

-When we bring all this together, you can deploy Content Services using the command below (replacing all the `YOUR-XZY` properties with the values gathered during the setup of the services):
+When we bring all this together, you can deploy Content Services using the command below (replace all the `YOUR-XZY` properties with the values gathered during the setup of the services):

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \